 While the Schengen area is widely regarded as one of the primary achievements of the European Union, it has recently been placed under considerable strain by the unprecedented influx of refugees and migrants into the EU.
 From September 2015, the sheer number of new arrivals prompted several Member States to temporarily reintroduce checks at the internal Schengen borders.
-In May 2016, this went further when the Council — acting on a Commission proposal — recommended that five countries reintroduce temporary border controls for up to six months owing to ‘persistent serious deficiencies’ in external border management identified in Greece.
 While all the temporary border checks have been in line with the rules in the Schengen Borders Code, this marks the first time in the history of Schengen that temporary border checks have been instituted on such a scale.
-A further challenge to the passport-free Schengen area comes in the form of a heightened terrorist threat, with the Paris and Brussels attacks highlighting the ease with which suspected and even indicted terrorists entered and travelled through the Schengen area.
-The ongoing challenges have served to underline the inextricable link between robust external border management and free movement inside those external borders and persuaded the Commission to come forward with proposals both to enhance security checks on persons entering the Schengen area and to improve external border management (5.12.4 and 5.12.7).
+A further challenge comes in the form of terrorist attacks, revealing the difficulty of detecting terrorists entering and travelling through the Schengen area.
+The ongoing challenges have served to underline the inextricable link between robust external border management and free movement inside those external borders and have led to a series of new measures, both to enhance security checks on persons entering the Schengen area and to improve external border management (5.12.4 and 5.12.7).

-In order to take account of the large body of case-law linked to the free movement of persons, a new comprehensive directive was adopted in 2004 — Directive 2004/38/EC of the European Parliament and of the Council of 29 April 2004 on the right of citizens of the Union and their family members to move and reside freely within the territory of the Member States.
-The new directive repealed a number of earlier directives, including the three mentioned above, and brought together the piecemeal provisions scattered across different pieces of legislation and augmented by jurisprudence.
-It is designed to encourage Union citizens to exercise their right to move and reside freely within the Member States, to cut back administrative formalities to the bare essentials, to provide a better definition of the status of family members, and to limit the scope for refusing entry or terminating the right of residence.
-Under Directive 2004/38/EC, family members include: the spouse; the registered partner if the legislation of the host Member State treats registered partnerships as equivalent to marriage; direct descendants who are under the age of 21 or are dependants and those of the spouse or registered partner; and dependent direct relatives in the ascending line and those of the spouse or registered partner.
+In order to consolidate different pieces of legislation (including those mentioned above) and take account of the large body of case-law linked to the free movement of persons, a new comprehensive directive was adopted in 2004 — Directive 2004/38/EC of the European Parliament and of the Council of 29 April 2004 on the right of citizens of the Union and their family members to move and reside freely within the territory of the Member States.
+The Directive is designed to encourage Union citizens to exercise their right to move and reside freely within the Member States, to cut back administrative formalities to the bare essentials, to provide a better definition of the status of family members, and to limit the scope for refusing entry or terminating the right of residence.
+Under Directive 2004/38/EC, family members include: the spouse; the registered partner, if the legislation of the host Member State treats registered partnerships as equivalent to marriage; direct descendants who are under the age of 21 or are dependants and those of the spouse or registered partner; and dependent direct relatives in the ascending line and those of the spouse or registered partner.

 Finally, the directive enables Member States to adopt the necessary measures to refuse, terminate or withdraw any right conferred in the event of abuse of rights or fraud, such as marriages of convenience.

-The directive has been beset by problems and controversy, with evidence emerging of serious shortcomings in implementation and continuing obstacles to free movement.
-The directive had to be transposed into national law and implemented by all Member States by 30 April 2006.
-On 10 December 2008, the Commission presented to the Council and the European Parliament a report on the application of the directive, which highlighted a number of serious problems with the transposition provisions and, in 2009, it issued a communication on guidance for better transposition and application of the directive.
-Since then, the Commission has launched infringement proceedings against a number of Member States for incorrect or incomplete transposition of the directive, but problems persist, as attested, for example, by the large volume of petitions submitted to the European Parliament on the subject and the considerable caseload before the Court of Justice testing some of the grey areas of the directive.
+The directive has been beset by problems and controversy, with evidence emerging of serious shortcomings in implementation and continuing obstacles to free movement, as highlighted by Commission reports and Parliament studies on the application of the directive, infringement proceedings against Member States for incorrect or incomplete transposition, the large volume of petitions submitted to Parliament and the considerable caseload before the Court of Justice.
 However, it is not just barriers to free movement that have sparked controversy, but the perceived abuse of free movement rules by EU citizens for the purposes of ‘benefit tourism’.
-While all the evidence points to very low numbers of intra-EU migrants accessing social security in a Member State other than their own, the issue is politically charged and has led to calls from some Member States for reform — either of the 2004 directive or of the Treaties themselves.
+While all the evidence points to very low numbers of intra-EU migrants accessing social security in a Member State other than their own, the issue is politically charged and has led to calls from some Member States for reform.

 For provisions applying to third-country nationals who are not family members of an EU citizen, see 5.12.3.

 Parliament has long fought hard to uphold the right to free movement, which it regards as a core principle of the European Union.
-In its resolution of 16 January 2014 on respect for the fundamental right of free movement in the EU, Parliament calls on the Member States to comply with the Treaty provisions on EU rules governing freedom of movement and to ensure that the principles of equality and the fundamental right of freedom of movement are upheld for all Member States.
-In response to the ongoing debate surrounding benefit tourism, it strongly contests calls from some European leaders for changes to, and restrictions on, the free movement of citizens with the end of the transitional arrangements for the free movement of workers from Bulgaria and Romania on 1 January 2014.
-Parliament also rejects any proposal to cap numbers of EU migrants as being in breach of the EU Treaty principle of the free movement of people.
-It calls on the Commission and the Member States to ensure the strict enforcement of EU law so that all EU workers are treated equally and not discriminated against as regards access to employment, working conditions, remuneration, dismissal, and social and tax benefits.
-Finally, it reminds Member States that it is their responsibility to combat misuse of social welfare systems, whether perpetrated by their nationals or by other EU citizens.
+In its resolution of 16 January 2014 on respect for the fundamental right of free movement in the EU, Parliament calls on the Member States to comply with the Treaty provisions on EU rules governing freedom of movement and to ensure that the principles of equality and the fundamental right of freedom of movement are upheld for all Member States, including in relation to access to employment, working conditions, remuneration, dismissal, and social and tax benefits.
+Parliament also reminds Member States that it is their responsibility to combat misuse of social welfare systems, whether perpetrated by their nationals or by other EU citizens.